Depressed at a Young Age

 When we broke up, I thought, "I want to die."
 I had serious depression.
 I told my mom about my problems, and I started visiting a psychiatrist.
 During this time, I also found TheHopeLine and read some stories and articles on the website which were an inspiration to me as I was dealing with depression and the break-up.
 It took about 8 months to heal my broken heart.

-After that, I made a decision to start building a life for myself.
+After that, I made the decision to start building a life for myself.
 It was unreal.
 It was a miracle.
 I started out by going to the gym with my friends.
 I really wanted to work at making my life good.
 I wanted to be happy and stable and have meaning in my life.
-I met a new friend, who helped me a bit with my heart-break.
+I met a new friend, who helped me a bit with my heartbreak.
 I was slowly quitting marijuana.
 Things were looking up.

 Found True Love and Jesus